speekha/httpmocker/README.md

 This library contains several parts:
 * a core module handling the mock logic
-* an engine module corresponding to the HTTP library you use (OkHttp or Ktor)
+* an engine module corresponding to the HTTP library you use (OkHttp for JVM/Android or Ktor for all platforms)
 * an additional adapter to parse the scenario files for static mocks

 You can add the dependency to your `build.gradle` by adding on of the following lines: